Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 Additionally, we typically see a seasonal step-down after Q4, which did occur this year as well.
 We remain optimistic about delivering growth in 2017 and building on what is a great dataset and analytic capability.

 Risk Assessment revenue grew 5.4% in the quarter.
 Organic constant currency revenue growth was 4.2%.
-This stable growth demonstrates the value to our longstanding insurance customers as well as contributions of new solutions that are in early stages and the recent acquisitions.
+The stable growth demonstrates the value to our longstanding insurance customers as well as contributions of new solutions that are in early stages and the recent acquisitions.

 Industry-standard insurance programs revenue grew 5.9%, reflecting our 2017 invoices and continued contribution from newer solutions such as predictive models and Electronic Rating Content.
 While still early, we're encouraged by the strong efforts to drive new product development in this part of the business.

 Our property-specific rating and underwriting information revenue increased 3.5% in the quarter.
 Growth was led by subscription revenues.
-We have some components of the sign (13:21) that are purchased transactionally, which is where we are seeing more variation.
+We have some components of this line that are purchased transactionally, which is where we are seeing more variation.

 EBITDA decreased 1.1% in the quarter to $246 million.
 The reported decline was a result of timing of revenue related to operating expenses, legal and acquisition costs, and the prior year true-up revenue in Decision Analytics insurance that occurred in the quarter.
 The combined cost of revenue and SG&A increased 5.9% or $15 million in the quarter.
 The increase was just 3.3% on an organic basis as we continue to manage expenses.